timh1203/algorithmDS/frontEndMasters.md

 - **METHOD 1: BREADCRUMB**
 - we store the values in an object to have quicker access
-- we keep track of what we've already see and we cache it in an object
+- we keep track of what we've already seen and we cache it in an object
 - object property look ups are always constant time
-- we can take a quadratic time function and make it linear time
+- we can take a `quadratic time` function and make it `linear time`

 - ANSWER: linear time operation because only 1 loop
 ```js